Jaga-adipathi/The-Spark-Foundation-GRIP/README.md

 # TASKS

-## TASK 1: Prediction Using Supervised ML
+## TASK 1: Prediction Using Supervised Machine Learning

 ### Objective:
 Predict the percentage of a student based on the no. of study hours.
 What will be the predicted score if a student studies for 9.25 hrs/ day?